BJB-Team/TechFind/README.md

 ### **Statement of Purpose**

 The purpose of the TechFind application is to link IT positions with candidates with those skills.
 Say goodbye to Junior Dev roles seeking 10 years experience in .NET roles.
+Each Job Poster can assign themselves to a company and create job advertisements to seek out potential employees.

 ### **Wireframes**